Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

 \subsubsection{k-means clustering with BERT embedding (kBERT)}

-To address the unique challenges posed by our small dataset of short-texts, we developed a customized topic modeling pipeline that integrates a customized pre-processing approach, BERT embeddings and k-means clustering.
-Our topic identification system leverages the Bidirectional Encoder Representations from Transformers (BERT), a transformer-based model pre-trained on a vast corpus of text, to generate rich, contextualized embeddings.
-These embeddings are particularly effective in capturing the subtle nuances of short-text data, making them ideal for our application.
-Additionally, BERT embeddings can effectively handle Out-of-Vocabulary (OOV) words, making them particularly useful for dealing with domain-specific terminology.
-Importantly, we only utilized the embedding layer of BERT while freezing all other layers.
+To address the unique challenges posed by our small dataset of short-texts, we developed a customized topic modeling pipeline that integrates a customized pre-processing approach, BERT embeddings, and k-means clustering.
+BERT, a transformer-based model pre-trained on a large corpus, generates rich contextual embeddings that capture subtle linguistic nuances and effectively handle Out-of-Vocabulary (OOV) terms, particularly useful for domain-specific language.
+We only utilized the embedding layer of BERT while freezing all other layers.
 This ensured that the model acted purely as a feature extractor, preventing any modifications to its pre-trained weights.
 As a result, there is no risk of overfitting or catastrophic forgetting, making our approach particularly well-suited for small datasets \cite{liu2020survey}.
 We avoid dimensionality reduction methods, as they can remove key linguistic features, especially in low-resource settings where every word holds significant meaning \cite{raunak2019effective}.
 The high-dimensional embeddings generated by BERT are preserved to retain the full contextual representation.

-Our approach began with careful preprocessing of the textual data.
-Stopwords were removed, and the text was lemmatized to ensure uniformity.
-Additionally, we extended the stopword list with domain-specific and custom terms to improve data quality.
-Each preprocessed comment was then encoded into embeddings using the ‘bert-base-uncased’\footnote{https://huggingface.co/google-bert/bert-base-uncased} variant of the pre-trained BERT model.
-This model was chosen for its balance between performance and computational efficiency, as well as its ability to generalize well across diverse datasets.
-The uncased variant ensured the focus remained on content, minimizing case-sensitive variations, which is particularly advantageous for short-texts.
+Our approach began with careful preprocessing of the textual data, including stopword removal and lemmatization for consistency.
+We also extended the stopword list with domain-specific terms to improve data quality.
+Each comment was then encoded using the ‘bert-base-uncased’\footnote{https://huggingface.co/google-bert/bert-base-uncased} model, selected for its balance of performance and generalization.
+Using the uncased variant helped reduce case-related variability, which is beneficial for short texts.
+The resulting embeddings were clustered using k-means, with various cluster sizes ($n$ = 3, 5, 10, etc.) tested to find optimal groupings.
+For interpretability, we identified representative comments closest to each cluster centroid and extracted the most frequent words from them.
+These words formed the topic labels, ensuring alignment with the semantic meaning of each cluster.
+This iterative process refined topic selection and enhanced cluster coherence.